 The Gift New Testament, though the work of one person, would not have been possible without the gifting and drive of the Holy Spirit.
 Neither would it have happened without the support of family and friends, and the vast resources of the internet.
 Many others have done the work of preparing scholarly references including lexicons, interlinears, and commentaries, which made this effort possible.
 In addition, much credit is due to the proofreading skills of Adele Hebert, whose sharp eye helped to clean up many typographical errors from the first edition.

 Paula Fether has been a Christian and a student of the scriptures for over forty years.
 She considers this, and her other writings such as The Gift New Testament Commentary and You Are All One: Debunking Hierarchy In Christianity, to be non-scholarly yet thoroughly-studied efforts.
 These are offered in a sincere effort to contribute whatever she is able to the Christian community, and to glorify God by using the gifts He has so graciously given.

-The 2015 edition of The Gift New Testament has changed from the original version in the following ways:
+The 2020 edition of The Gift New Testament has changed from the prior version in the following ways: